Japanese beetle

 The adult beetles damage plants by skeletonizing the foliage (i.e., consuming only the material between a leaf's veins) as well as, at times, feeding on a plant's fruit.
 The subterranean larvae feed on the roots of grasses.

+Taxonomy

+English entomologist Edward Newman described the Japanese beetle in 1841.

 Description

 Adult P. japonica measure 15 mm in length and 10 mm in width, with iridescent copper-colored elytra and green thorax and head.
 A row of white tufts (spots) of hair project from under the wing covers on each side of the body.
 Males are slightly smaller than females.
 Grubs are white and lie in curled positions.
 A mature grub is roughly 1 in long.

 Distribution

 Popillia japonica is native to Japan, but is an invasive species in North America and Europe.

 The first written evidence of the insect appearing within the United States was in 1916 in a nursery near Riverton, New Jersey.
 The beetle larvae are thought to have entered the United States in a shipment of iris bulbs prior to 1912, when inspections of commodities entering the country began.
 As of 2015, just nine western states of the United States were considered free of Japanese beetles.
-Beetles have been detected in airports on the west coast of the United States since the 1940s.
+These beetles have been detected in airports on the west coast of the United States since the 1940s.
+Only three were found in Washington State in 2020, but from late June to September 3, 2021, there were over 20,000 found in Grandview alone.

-The first Japanese beetle found in Canada was inadvertently brought by tourists to Yarmouth, Nova Scotia by ferry from Maine in 1939.
+The first Japanese beetle found in Canada was inadvertently brought by tourists to Yarmouth, Nova Scotia, by ferry from Maine in 1939.
 During the same year, three additional adults were captured at Yarmouth and three at Lacolle in southern Quebec.

-Japanese beetles have been found in the islands of the Azores since the 1970s.
-In 2014, the first population in mainland Europe was discovered near Milan in Italy.
-In 2017, the pest was detected in Switzerland, most likely having spread over the border from Italy.
-Swiss authorities are attempting to eradicate the pest.
+Japanese beetles have been found on the islands of the Azores since the 1970s.
+In 2014, the first population in mainland Europe was discovered near Milan, Italy.
+In 2017, the pest was detected in nearby Ticino, Switzerland.
+In 2023, the first population north of the Alps was detected in Kloten near Zürich, Switzerland.

-Only three were found in Washington State, USA in 2020, but then from late June to September 3, 2021 there were over 20,000 found in Grandview alone.